tendai98/GPS-Tracking-System/README.md

 # Location Tracking Application

+A simple Firebase-based IoT Location tracking system using:
+- An ESP8266 and NeoV6 GPS hardware setup
+- An Express.js backend
+- Firebase Realtime Database to store and log tracking data
+- A Web App using Google Maps SDK for location

 1. **Tracker**: The hardware component responsible for tracking the location.
 2. **Tracker-API**: The Node.js server for receiving, storing, and serving location data.